Skip to main content

 3. Security: The fund invests in government paper and liquid instruments.

-4. Competitive Returns: Interest is calculated daily and credited at the end of each month.
+4. Competitive returns: Interest is calculated daily and credited at the end of each month.
 As an institutional client, the fund benefits from placing deposits in large sums and as such is able to negotiate for competitive rates.

-5. Professional fund management: prospective investors benefit from the expertise of our seasoned professionals.
+5. Professional fund management: Prospective investors benefit from the expertise of our seasoned professionals.

 Outlook